 Wexford Quay

-Wexford’s quay-front at night, from the railway line that runs parallel to the traffic on the quay.
+The quay at night.
+The railway line that runs parallel to the traffic on the quay.

 A change in tidal flows occurred after a major land reclamation project was completed in the mid-1800s.

 This change in tidal flows led to a build-up of sand and clay, known as silt, which made the harbour difficult for ships to navigate.
-Although local authorities made several attempts to address the issue, the silting of Wexford Harbour continued.
+Although local authorities made several attempts to address the issue, the harbour continued to silt.

 In the 1860s, the Dublin, Wicklow, and Wexford Railway lodged an application to build a railway line along the quays of Wexford Town.
 The application was granted on the basis that the company would build an alternative quay-front to load and unload ships.
 This led to the construction of Wexford’s wooden works.
 The new railway line also led to the construction of a bridge across Wexford’s Crescent Quay.